omnilaboratory/obd/docs/grpc/OB_AssetsBalanceByAddress.md

-## oB_AssetsBalanceByAddress
+## OB_AssetsBalanceByAddress

-oB_AssetsBalanceByAddress returns a list of all token balances for a given address.
+OB_AssetsBalanceByAddress returns a list of all token balances for a given address.

 ## Arguments:
 | Field		   |	gRPC Type		|	 Description  |